BriannaTheBrave/FarmingVitalsReWrite/README.md

 Forked from https://github.com/Sensakuma/StardewModding
-Does not have any official permissions.
-Permissions indicated on Nexus https://www.nexusmods.com/stardewvalley/mods/11131?tab=description include
+Does not have any direct permission from original authors Permissions indicated on Nexus https://www.nexusmods.com/stardewvalley/mods/11131?tab=description include

     Credits and distribution permission